 My dad is SHAPE ReClaimed founder, Dr. Todd Frisch, and I worked at a health food store at the time, so I tried literally everything that existed to naturally treat my symptoms.
 I spent hundreds of dollars on herbs and supplements, all of which barely took the edge off my lethargy, apathy, anxiety, anger and sadness.

 I am very fortunate that suicidal thoughts and tendencies were never part of my symptomatology, but I still needed help.
 So, I found a doctor and started taking a prescription antidepressant.
-I also started on the SHAPE Program and began working with a life coach (SELF ReClaimed wasn’t available yet).
-I believe the trio of treatments (medication, SHAPE and life coaching) was the key to my physical and emotional success.
+I also started on the SHAPE Program and began working with a life coach (SELF ReClaimed wasn’t available yet, but my life coach had me do many of the same exercises as those in the SELF ReClaimed toolkit).
+I believe the trio of treatments (medication, the SHAPE Program and life coaching) was the key to my physical and emotional success.
 (As a bonus, I released all the baby weight and then some!)

 The bummer with depression for many is that medications don’t work 100% of the time.
 So, while the next few years were filled with many highs, I also experienced many lows, or depressive episodes.
 For me, being happy takes effort.
 I have to really commit and dedicate brain space to be content, calm, peaceful and happy.
 It just doesn’t come naturally.
 That’s what makes the next part of this story particularly difficult.